dsdlt/mongodb-scalable-document-embeddings/README.md

 ## Acknowledgments

-Thanks to Kaggle team and CARLOSGDCJ to share their lyrics dataset at Genius.
+Thanks to Kaggle team and CARLOSGDCJ for sharing their lyrics dataset at Genius.

 MongoDB team for the incredible Atlas Stream Processing and Atlas Vector Search features.